Design, Build & Test Rocket Engines with This Revolutionary Simulator

 Meco’s detailed simulation allows you to model complex liquid rocket engine phenomena like:

-- Ignition, throttle and shutdown sequences following value valve timings.
+- Ignition, throttle, and shutdown sequences following valve timing values.

 - Rocket Nozzle gas exit velocity and flow separation change when the shape of the nozzle is changed.